zoraida/map-reduce-task/README.md

 - For now I want to try to keep both driver and worker simple:
   - All tasks states are keep in memory.
-  - The driver keeps BLOCKED, READY and RUNNING queues.
-Initially only map tasks are on the READY queue whereas reduce tasks are on the BLOCKED one.
+  - The driver keeps READY and RUNNING queues.
+Initially only map tasks are on the READY queue whereas reduce tasks are on a BLOCKED status.
-  - When a worker request a task(PUT /task request):
+  - When a worker request a task(PUT /task end point):
-    - Only when all the map tasks have finished reduce tasks start: if all map tasks have finished and reduce tasks are into the BLOCKED queue then they are moved to the READY queue.
+    - Only when all the map tasks have finished reduce tasks start: if all map tasks have finished and reduce tasks are in a BLOCKED status then they are added to the READY queue.
-    - If there is a READY task then it is given to the worker and moved to the RUNNING queue.
+    - If there is a READY task then it is given to a requester worker and moved it to the RUNNING queue.
-    - If there is no READY task but there are both, RUNNING and BLOCKING tasks, then the worker is invited to try later.
+    - If there is no a READY task but there are either RUNNING or BLOCKING tasks, then the worker is invited to try later.
-    - If all the tasks are in FINISHED state, then the worker is notified thus it will exit successfully.
-If all the workers have been already notified then the driver will exit successfully too.
+    - If all the tasks are in a FINISHED status, then the worker is notified thus it exits successfully.
+If all the workers have been already notified then the driver exits successfully too.

-  - When a worker notifies a finished task(POST /task request):
+  - When a worker notifies a finished task(POST /task/{type}/{id}/status end point):
-    - The task is removed from the RUNNING queue and its state is changed to FINISHED.
+    - The task is removed from the RUNNING queue and its status is changed to FINISHED.

 Some thoughts
 -------------
-- I would like to have implemented other approach for reduce tasks but for now, since a given map task may generate word counts for any word (thus any reducer) and data cannot be sent among processes I found it the simplest even not the most efficient.
-I considered allowing the driver to assign a reduce task to a requester worker before all map tasks completion and just let it monitor its input files.
+- I would like to have implemented other approach for reduce tasks but for now, since a given map task may generate word counts for any word (thus any reducer) and data cannot be sent among processes, I found it the simplest even not the most efficient approach.
+I considered allowing the driver to assign a reduce task to a requester worker before all map tasks completion, just letting it monitor its input files.
 However, if any running map fails and there are no more workers available, it would produce a deadlock :( Some preemption mechanism???
 - Thinking on how to acknowledge the driver that workers are still alive:
   - providing a heartbeat end point to notice the driver that workers are still alive.
 Still not sure on